kubearmor/KubeArmor/contribution/contribution_guide.md

     ~/KubeArmor$ git push
    ```

-7. Create a pull request with your changes
+7. Create a pull request with your changes with the following steps

    First, go to your repository on GitHub.